deloarts/pytia-property-manager/docs/SAMPLE_FILES.md

 processes.first | `int` | The index of the first process.
 Can be 0 or 1.
-processes.min | `int` | The minimum amount of processes to display in the UI. processes.max | `int` | The maximum amount of processes to display in the UI. tolerances | `List[str]` | A list of available tolerances. spare_part_level | `List[str]` | A list of available spare part levels. paths.catia | `str` | The absolute path to the CATIA executables.
+processes.min | `int` | The minimum amount of processes to display in the UI. processes.max | `int` | The maximum amount of processes to display in the UI. auto_group.made | `str` or `null` | The value of the group that will be automatically assigned if the source is changed to `made`.
+If this value is set to `null` the group won't be changed.
+If you want the group to be empty on change of source, the value must be an empty string `""`. auto_group.bought | `str` or `null` | The value of the group that will be automatically assigned if the source is changed to `bought`.
+If this value is set to `null` the group won't be changed.
+If you want the group to be empty on change of source, the value must be an empty string `""`. tolerances | `List[str]` | A list of available tolerances. spare_part_level | `List[str]` | A list of available spare part levels. paths.catia | `str` | The absolute path to the CATIA executables.
 Environment variables will be expanded to their respective values.
 E.g: `%ONEDRIVE%\\CATIA\\Apps` will be resolved to `C:\\Users\\...\\OneDrive\\CATIA\\Apps`.